d4wae89d498/cedilla20/README.md

 - [x] *object_list* is a linked *list of object*
 - [x] *va_function* is a function such as : *long long(list of va_functions, void *data, va_list)*
 - [x] *va_lisp*     is a function that read a va_list of va_functions.
-                    It may be used to quickly create DSL languages.
+                    It may be used to quickly create domain-specific languages (DSL).
 - [ ] *match*       is a function that *use va_lisp with an object_list in the functions' void ptr* parameter, this object list is parsing context. match provides primitives that allow easier parsing of string; think aobut it as a readable, extensible, state-oriented, regex replacement.